 The companies we studied consistently reinforced the message that paid family leave offers a healthy return.
 "Our benefits package is intended to be extensive.
 We want people at Facebook to not only feel supported, but also to have the tools and resources to do some of the best work of their lives, and our benefits reflect that," said Tudor Havriliuc, an HR leader at the company.
 "You also have to consider paid parental leave's impact on employee engagement and on your brand, and especially on those you're looking to hire.
 To us, family leave makes good sense and is the right thing to do.
-By giving people four months of paid parental leave and six weeks of paid family leave, we're indicating to them that we recognize how important family is for both men and women."
+By giving people four months of paid leave, we're indicating to them that we recognize how important family is for both men and women."